Non-profits don’t always translate business strategies to their organizations. They should.

-If you aren’t properly marketing your cause, you aren’t creating a road to success for your cause.
+If you aren’t properly marketing your mission, you aren’t creating a road to success for your cause.
 You must create awareness to be successful in generating donations…

 And that’s what makes marketing “OK” for a non-prof. Because when marketing is done right, i.e., with pure intent, it is communication in its purest form.
 And that’s what your organization needs to be successful – the best communication to spread the most awareness for the best possible results.